 We’ve mentioned that gloves for medical and dental purposes are one item that you should have in quantity.
 Don’t ever stick your bare hands in someone’s mouth.
 Buy hypoallergenic nitrile gloves instead of latex.
 For additional protection, masks should also be stored and worn by the medic.

-We’ve researched dental items that should be in the dental kit of those that would be medically responsible in a long-term survival community.
-After consulting with a number of preparedness-minded dentists, we have put together what we believe will be a reasonable kit that can handle a number of dental issues.
+After consulting with a number of preparedness-minded dentists, we have put together what we believe will be a reasonable kit that can handle a number of dental issues:

 • Dental floss, dental picks, toothbrushes, toothpaste or baking soda.